thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/2. Configure Your Feed/fire-app-builder-set-up-recipes-content.md

 {% include image.html file="firetv/fireappbuilder/images/fireappbuilder_recommendedcontentdiagram" type="png" alt="Recommended content" %}

-To populate the [Recommended Content section in the app][fire-app-builder-customize-look-and-feel#recommendations], you need to match on your tags in the `matchList` parameter.
+To populate the [Recommended Content section in the app][fire-app-builder-customize-look-and-feel#recommendations], you need to match your tags in the `matchList` parameter.
 For example:

 ```json
 common/tags@tags